 Toddler not eating – or not eating enough?

-Many parents worry about whether their toddlers are eating enough healthy food.
-It’s common for toddlers to eat only very small amounts, to be fussy about what they eat, and to refuse to eat at all.
+Many parents worry about whether their toddlers are eating enough food.
+It’s common for toddlers to eat only very small amounts, be fussy about what they eat, and refuse to eat at all.

 There are a few reasons for this:

-- Toddler appetites vary constantly because of growth spurts and variations in activity.
+- Toddler appetites vary constantly because of growth spurts and changing activity levels.

 - Toddlers have small stomachs.

 - Toddlers are very interested in the world around them, so they have short attention spans for food.

 - Toddlers want to push boundaries and show how independent they can be.

 Liking a food one day and refusing it the next is common toddler behaviour.
 It’s one of the ways that toddlers show how independent they are.
 It can help to think of it this way: you provide healthy food options for your toddler, and your toddler decides how much food to eat – or not eat.

 Appetite ups and downs: how to handle them